GarvChaudhaAI/DSoc-2024/app/week-1/README.md

 # DevClub Summer of Code 2024

+## Overview
+This repository contains the only the essential files for DSoc week 1 task.
+The complete project could not be uploaded because it was too large in size.

 ## App Development: Week 1

 # Comprehensive PoS Interface - Week 1: Flutter Setup and Basics